-Kentucky is now offering a new way of filing your return free of charge.
-If you would like to fill out your Kentucky forms and schedules without software help or assistance you may use the new KY File website to file your current year return.
-This website is designed to be the simple electronic equivalent of a paper form.
-It will provide basic mathematical and error checks but unlike most software it does not ask about or explain tax situations.
-Your federal forms should be completed before accessing the new KY File website.
-You can access the KY File website at Filetaxes.ky.gov.
+Kentucky also offers another option for filing your state return electronically, free of charge.
+If you would like to fill out your Kentucky forms and schedules without software help or assistance you may use the KY File website.

+KY File allows you to file current year Kentucky individual income tax returns and is designed to be the simple electronic equivalent of a paper form.
+It will provide basic mathematical and error checks but unlike most other software it does not ask about or explain tax situations.
+Your federal forms should be completed before accessing the KY File website.
+You can access the KY File website at Filetaxes. ky.gov.